skinnyninja/investors-app/README.md

-# Zopa Investors Performance App using React, Redux and Webpack
+# Performance App using React, Redux and Webpack

 ## INSTALL

 ```
 yarn
 ```

-Rename `.env.test` file to `.env`

 ## SCRIPTS